vizia/vizia-book/src/walkthrough/styling.md

 Let's fix that!

-Views in Vizia can be styled with CSS. if you're familar with HTML at all, you might be confused, because CSS is usually used for styling HTML.
+Views in Vizia can be styled with CSS. if you're familiar with HTML at all, you might be confused, because CSS is usually used for styling HTML.
 However, as we discussed in the last section, GUI toolkits all have the commonality of needing to arrange elements in a tree in order to maintain a coherent hierarchy.
 CSS can be used as a general tool to apply properties to elements arranged in a tree!